igvteam/igv-docs/igv-docs/docs/UserGuide/advanced/command_line.md

 -->
 <p class="page-title"> IGV from the command line </p>

-The [_Download IGV_](../../downloadPage.md) page includes an option to download IGV along with scripts for launching it on the command line, as well as the igvtools utilities.
+The [Download IGV](../../downloadPage.md) page includes an option to download a version of IGV that includes scripts for launching it on the command line, as well as launching the igvtools utilities.

 # The IGV application